coding-sensei/dividend-portfolio-tracker/tampermonkey_scripts/README.md

 the button will copy the holdings into JSON data to your clipboard which can then be pasted into the GoogleSheets or any other program that wants to use the JSON data.

+## etoro_holdings_getter.js

+This script will run on etoro.com/portfolio and place a grey `Copy Holdings` button next to navbar buttons.
+When the button is clicked, the button will copy the holdings into JSON data to your clipboard which can then be pasted into the GoogleSheets or any other program that wants to use the JSON data.

+###Known issues:
+- Currency won't always calculate correct price
+- You'll not get holdings from people you're copying